perplexityjeff/PowerShell-MailScanner/README.md

 ## Prerequisites
-The MySQL .NET Connector: https://dev.mysql.com/downloads/connector/net/6.9.html
+The MySQL .NET Connector: https://dev.mysql.com/downloads/connector/net/6.9.html Remote Access to the MySQL or MariaDB database using preferably a good secured user that can only 'Select'

 ## Learning
 I am still learning PowerShell everyday and I do it mainly by just working as a day to day sysadmin.
 Please keep that in mind when viewing or using this script.